-The are three type of air pumps in general.
+There are three types of air pumps in general.
 They are:

 - Battery Powered

 - Battery Backup

 This is going to be the more common air pump you come across.
 They plug into your outlet and run all day.
 Super simple and for the most part very reliable.
 They do not have an on and off switch and are meant to run 24-7.
-You can if you want control their operation of you have a controllable power outlet.
+You can if you want to control their operation if you have a controllable power outlet.

 These air pumps operate off batteries.
 They are smaller air pumps and come in handy in the event of a power outage.
 The batteries tend to last a good while – usually around 8 hours.
 All battery-powered air pumps are unfortunately very loud.
 It’s simply not their main design to be quiet.
 They are designed to be used in a pinch.
 They are not designed to be your primary air pump in your aquarium.
 I would recommend that you have a battery-powered air pump on hand for emergencies.
 They will save your fish tank one day.

 This air pump is a combination of the two previous types of air pumps.
 They plug into your outlet and have a bay to place backup batteries in the unit.
-When the power goes out, the battery backup will kick in keep your fish tank oxygenated.
+When the power goes out, the battery backup will kick in to keep your fish tank oxygenated.
 Lack of oxygen is one of the major reasons for a tank crash during a power outage.
-A high end unit will likely save your aquarium one day from a power outage.
+A high-end unit will likely save your aquarium one day from a power outage.
 They are priceless units.

-There are many type of Air Pumps available today, but what is the best out there?
+There are many types of Air Pumps available today, but what is the best out there?
 The following air pumps have been reviewed with durability, function, and quiet operation in mind.
 There were many air pumps that did not make the cut.
 There were several that we cut from this list because we have field experience with these.
 The ones that I dropped are too loud, very expensive, or not very reliable.
 Below are the air pumps I would recommend.